codepath/android_guides/Fragment-Navigation-Drawer.md

     android:textColor="#111" />
 ```

-Then in your `res/values/strings.xml` add the following:
+Make sure that the **root view is the TextView** without a layout container.
+In your `res/values/strings.xml` add the following:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>